University of Massachusetts Lowell: Student life

-Total enrollment for the 2019–2020 academic year is 18,338, including 2,481 students in online and continuing education. in the following academic year about 18,400 students enrolled in the university this fall, making the largest student body enrolled.
+Total enrollment for the 2019–2020 academic year was 18,338, including 2,481 students in online and continuing education. in the following academic year about 18,400 students enrolled in the university the fall, making it the largest student body to date.

-In-state enrollment represents 88.3 percent of undergraduates and 58.4 percent of graduate students.
-International students make up 3.5 percent of the undergraduate population and 16.2 percent of the graduate population.
-Students of color represent 36 percent of the total undergraduate population and 25 percent of the graduate population.
+In-state enrollment represented 88.3 percent of undergraduates and 58.4 percent of graduate students.
+International students made up 3.5 percent of the undergraduate population and 16.2 percent of the graduate population.
+Students of color represented 36 percent of the total undergraduate population and 25 percent of the graduate population.
 The male-female ratio for undergraduates in 2018 was 61/39.
 Total enrollment has increased 50 percent since 2007.